FSA Carryovers, Grace, and Runoff Periods Explained

-When it comes to Section 125 Plans, the term “use or lose” may come to mind.
+When it comes to Flexible Spending Accounts (FSAs), the term “use or lose” may come to mind.
 But what does that term really mean?

 Carryover Provision

-A carryover provision allows participants to carry over up to $610 of unused Healthcare Flexible Spending Account (HCFSA) contributions to the next plan year.
-This is also often referred to as FSA rollover rules.
-This provision and amount also applies to Limited Purpose FSAs (LPFSAs).
+A carryover provision allows participants to carry over unused Healthcare Flexible Spending Account (HCFSA) or Limited Purpose Flexible Spending Account (LPFSA) contributions to the next plan year.
+For 2025, the maximum carryover amount indexed annually by the IRC is $660 (or less depending on the amount set by the participant’s employer).
 The money may be used to reimburse eligible medical expenses incurred throughout the following plan year.

 Grace Period

-A grace period allows participants an additional two-and-a-half months following the end of the plan year to incur HCFSA claims and still receive reimbursements from the plan year that just ended.
+A grace period allows participants an additional two-and-a-half months following the end of the plan year to incur HCFSA or LPFSA claims and still receive reimbursements from the plan year that just ended.

 For example, let’s say your plan year ends on December 31 and has a grace period.
-Employee A can incur and submit a claim for reimbursement in February of the next year to get reimbursed from the previous plan year’s HCFSA.
+Employee A, in this situation, can incur and submit a claim for reimbursement in February of the next year to get reimbursed from the previous plan year’s HCFSA up to the full unused amount.

 It is important to note that a plan may not offer both a grace period and a carryover provision.